- Download our Moving to Qatar Guide (PDF)

 Though women can work and are respected in the workplace, women under a family residence visa sponsored by their husbands will likely need their husband's official approval to do so.
 The LGBTQ+ community also undeniably face multiple challenges given that homosexuality is illegal under Sharia, Islamic law.

-Dress in Qatar
+Dress for women in Qatar

 While non-Qatari women are not expected to wear the abaya, a black robe-like covering, expat women should dress appropriately when at shopping malls, the souks, the Corniche and other public areas.
 This means covering the arms, at least with short sleeves, and wearing dresses, skirts and shorts that cover the knees.